tofagerl/emailfilter/NIX_SETUP.md

 - **Isolated**: Dependencies don't interfere with your system packages.
 - **Declarative**: All dependencies are explicitly defined in `flake.nix`.
 - **Cross-platform**: Works on Linux, macOS, and WSL (Windows Subsystem for Linux).

+## Advanced Configuration

+### Customizing Python Packages

+If you need to add or modify Python packages, edit the `pythonEnv` definition in `flake.nix`.
+For packages with specific version requirements, you can use the `buildPythonPackage` function as shown with the OpenAI package.

+### Using a Different Python Version

+To use a different Python version, change the `python = pkgs.pythonXXX` line in `flake.nix`, where `XXX` is the version (e.g., `311` for Python 3.11).